alan77f1/socialmedia/README.md

 #### Application strives to achieve a basic developer's instagram meaning the following are used:

 - User can Register/Login/ForgotPassword/ResetPassword
-- User can post anything like: text,feeling,activities, photos, videos etc...
+- User can post anything like: text,feeling,activities, photos, etc...
 - User can edit or delete the post.
 - User can like, comment or share the post and it is totally live.
 - User can make his profile and also it is editable.